RRShieldsCutler/biol358-DryLab/README.md

 ```sh
 alpha_rarefaction.py -i ninja_results/ninja_otutable.biom -o alpha_rare -t data_final/gg97.tre -m data_final/hmp_metadata_biol358.txt -e 570 -n 5 -a -O 4 --min_rare_depth 50
 ```
 This will take a little while to run.
-In the meantime, generate a few hypotheses about the relative diversity of the three body sites here: stool, skin, and mouth.
+In the meantime, generate some hypotheses about the relative diversity of the three body sites here: stool, skin, and mouth.
 Which do you think is most diverse?
 Which sites are the most similar?
 Which is the most consistent across individuals?
 What about differences between males and females (each site is a mixture of males and females).
-Write out at least 3 hypotheses in a Word document.

 Once the alpha rarefaction is done, look at the results in the Finder.
 Open some of the plots.
 On the rarefaction plots, the x-axis is the subsampling, or the number of randomly chosen sequences.
 What naturally happens to the diversity as you include more sequences?
 Explain this to your partner.
 Now, why is it important to sub-sample reads from samples with many more sequences to begin with?